ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 A basic knowledge of python is needed.

-The tutorial will be based in numpy and pandas, two data science pacakages for working with and manipulating data.
+The tutorial will be based in numpy and pandas, two data science packages for working with and manipulating data.
-However, previou knowledge will not be neccesary with all steps explained and options to explore parts further
+However, previous knowledge will not be necessary with all steps explained and options to explore parts further.

-No prior knowledge of HMMs is needed or deep understanding of mathmatical modelling.
+No prior knowledge of HMMs is needed, nor deep understanding of mathmatical modelling.
 However, if you do want to read more about
-HMMs I found these resources very useful when starting out:
+HMMs, I found these resources very useful when starting out:
 Hidden Markov Models - Speech and Language Processing  -> (https://web.stanford.edu/~jurafsky/slp3/A.pdf)